+SDXC Logo is a trademark.
 The ExpressCard word mark and logos are owned by the PCMCIA and any use of such marks by Sony Corporation is under license.
 Other trademarks and trade names are those of their respective owners.

-HDMI, the HDMI Logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC in the United States and other countries.
+HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.

-CompactFlash® is a trademark of SanDisk Corporation.
+CompactFlash[®] is a trademark of SanDisk Corporation.

-"", "XMB," and "xross media bar" are trademarks of Sony Corporation and Sony Computer Entertainment Inc.
+, "XMB," and "xross media bar" are trademarks of Sony Corporation and Sony Computer Entertainment Inc.